skutils package

 • hit_pattern

 Required if mode = “hit_pattern”.
 This argument must be a dictionary.
-Keys are the channel number, and value is one of:
+Keys are “channel_{channel}_trigger_hit_pattern”, and value is one of:

 All channels must be present when presented to configureCoincidence.
 A simple builder for configureCoincidence is helpers.HitPatternCoincidenceBuilder which will fill in unspecified items with “IGNORE” exists.
 This arugment is ignored if mode is “multiplicity”